MichaelSunCH/heterogeneous_firms/README.md

 - "het_firm.py": this file contains heterogeneous firms problems

 ## Available models ##
 - Heterogeneous firms with monopolistic competition, with endogeneous exit, with Bertrand competition.
-All models are available as RBC and as NK versions.
+All models are available as RBC and as NK versions in an open economy environment.

 ## Figures ##
 All codes for figures could be found in "figures.py".